 All of our patrol officers are certified as police officers at either of the following police academies; Arkansas Law Enforcement Training Academy in Camden, AR, or B.R.T.C.
 Law Enforcement Training Academy in Pocahontas, AR.
 Our officers attend training each year on active shooters, firearms, self defense, bias based policing, ethics, as well as many other law enforcement topics.

 The Communication Center is located in RM 2166 of the Reng Student Services Center (Student Union).
 The Communication Center operates 24hrs a day, seven days a week.
-The Communication Center employs four full time communication operators that are responsible for answering telephones, operating the police radio, monitoring campus alarm systems, and keeping up with the computerized logs.
+The Communication Center employs five full time communication operators that are responsible for answering telephones, operating the police radio, monitoring campus alarm systems, and keeping up with the computerized logs.